kercheval/GradleCMPlugin/README.md

 By default the buildversiontag task will generate a tag in the current branch of your VCS using the pattern for the version specified by the buildversion task.
-Normally, this will only be allowed when the current workspace is considered clean (no modified/added/delete files).
-The intent of the tag is to represent a reproducible build point so the tag will be attached to the current commit (HEAD in git).
+Normally, this will only be allowed when the current workspace is considered clean (no modified/added/deleted files).
+The intent of the written tag is to represent a reproducible build point so the tag will be attached to the current checkout commit (usually the HEAD in git).

 The buildversiontag task behavior can be modified by the following variables.